viksant/viksant.github.io/_posts/2022-10-23-Cyborg_machine_THM.md

 ```
 # Exploitation

->So we will have to get into the target machine ussing ssh, since there is no other way.
+>So we will have to get into the target machine using ssh, since there is no other way.
 {: .prompt-tip}

 If we go to the page: